 Purpose of Program: The Boys of Summer Program focuses on African-American elementary and middle school males from Glynn and McIntosh counties.
 The purpose is to enhance academic skills in reading, writing and math as well as to empower a belief in their ability to succeed in school and in life.
 In the early days of the 1990s, the College became concerned that only a small number of African-American males were graduating from local high schools.
 In an effort to improve the drop-out rate and encourage these young men to attend college; the minority outreach program (commonly known as the Boys of Summer) was developed.

-Program Benefits: For four weeks during the summer, approximately 80 African American males from Glynn and McIntosh counties are enrolled in an academic program that provide instructions in math, language arts, reading and personal development skills.
+Program Benefits: For two weeks during the summer, approximately 400 African American males from Glynn and McIntosh counties are enrolled in a social and academic program that focuses on holistic student development.

 - Students must attend the program for two consecutive summers (rising 6th grade and rising 7th grade years.)